dolittle-interaction/JavaScript.Components.Aurelia/Documentation/controls/NavigationView/_index.md

 ### Footer items

 Often we see that we need some navigation links that is different from each other.
 That the links serve different purposes within the application.
 E.g Settings, User profile, My page, etc. These can be placed in the `footer-items` block.
-Footer-imtes are as navigation-items, rendered as an `<ul class="footer-items">` .
+Footer-items are as navigation-items, rendered as an `<ul class="footer-items">` .
 You need to insert `<li>` items into the footer-items.
 Also here, we recommend using our specially made `<navigation-view-item>` for your footer links.

 ### Code example